Starrett City: Opening and early years

-Sale offerings
+2000s

 On November 30, 2006, Starrett City Associates announced an offering to sell the entire property.
 Since the property had met its 20-year requirement under Mitchell-Lama by the late 1990s, this raised fears that a new owner would increase rents and squeeze out current tenants.
 CB Richard Ellis, which brokered the Stuyvesant Town–Peter Cooper Village deal earlier in 2006, served as the listing agent.

 Upon finding out about the sale, tenants at Starrett City began organizing in response to the sale of their homes.
 On February 8, 2007, Starrett City Associates agreed to sell the sprawling complex to David Bistricer's Clipper Equity LLC for $1.3 billion.
 Although Clipper Equity insisted that the complex would remain affordable, housing advocates and politicians expressed concerns about Clipper Equity's intentions.
 In response to HUD's rejection of the deal, Clipper Equity proposed a new bid, which included reducing operating expenses and redeveloping part of the land into new housing.
 Clipper Equity took other steps to garner support, including receiving informal backing from influential ministers Rev. Calvin O. Butts and Rev. A. R. Bernard.
 On April 7, 2007, the second proposal was also rejected by the U.S. Secretary of Housing and Urban Development, on the basis that Clipper Equity's plan for rents to reach market rate after three years failed to adequately protect residents and would require increased government subsidies to keep housing affordable.
 Nevertheless, Clipper Equity made another attempt in August 2007.

-In June 2008, Starrett City Associates reached an agreement with Federal, State and City officials on a sale process that would ensure that the property remained affordable.
+In June 2008, Starrett City Associates reached an agreement with federal, state, and city officials on a sale process that would ensure that the property remained affordable.
 This agreement was further buttressed by federal legislation, which made preserving the property as affordable housing easier for a new buyer.
+Starrett City Associates requested permission to refinance the buildings in April 2009 for about $500 million.
+The syndicate proposed to spend $40 million upgrading the buildings, and it planned to keep Starrett City's apartments within the Mitchell-Lama program for at least 30 years.
+In exchange, Starrett City Associates was allowed to develop some of the development's vacant lots, and it would receive an annual tax abatement of $12 million.
+A refinancing of the complex was finalized in late 2009.